 Not-To-Exceed also means different things to different people.
 Typically in a commercial environment it means that the project must be completed and not exceed this price.
 Not-To-Exceed is rarely used in a commercial environment.
 In government Not-To-Exceed typically means work continues until the specified ceiling is reached and then work stops until a new budget amount can be allocated to the project.
 We've seen government projects span years because of this, but many times this is the only method a government agency can utilize to get a project done.

 The definition should always be clarified before work begins.

-What about logging a call that happened earlier - so you need both.
 Do you want to track who they were calling for - or what they were calling about from a list so you can keep reports on it later?
 Do you want to track the resolution of the phone call?
 Whether they need a call back or not?

 And so it goes down to the color of the screen and buttons.